zehrarhez/insurance-prediction-GBM/README.md

 <!-- ROADMAP -->
 ## Roadmap

-- [ ] Explotary Data Analysis of the Data
+- [ ] Exploratory Data Analysis of the Data
 - [ ] Preprocessing on the Data
 - [ ] Deciding the Model by using Cross Validation
 - [ ] Training the Best Model